SeriousM/seriousm.github.io/_posts/2014-07-29-experience-as-interviewer.md

   - It's important that you show what you know.
 No one likes to pull everything out of your nose.
   - Talk about your work experience, what you have learned and what challenges you had to face.
   - Maybe tell it as a story!
 People like to get entertained, an interview is no exception to that.
 Imagine you would see your interview on TV, would you switch the channel?
-  - Be honest and tell if you don't know something; it's more valuable than guessing the right thing wich makes you look uncertain.
+  - Be honest and tell if you don't know something or need more learning in an area.
+You will look like a moron if you guess the right answer bore your oponent(s).

 ### 5. Don't spam with information